vague2k/dotfiles/install/arch-wsl/README.md

 I would pull up the [ArchWsl setup docs](https://wsldl-pg.github.io/ArchW-docs/How-to-Setup/#setting-the-root-password) while I do this.
 Go to the `bootstrap-wsl` file

+NOTE: obviously in my case the user will be "albert" (since that's me), but if for some fucking reason someone else is running this, replace "albert" with whatever your username is, ok? thanks.

 1. Exec `Arch.exe`, and after it installs the wsl registery... launch arch-wsl in the terminal, it should put you in root at which point you copy/paste and run this one liner.